 You cannot get Best Start Grant if the only benefit you are getting is Child Benefit.

-You must be getting one of the benefits listed above.
+You must be getting one of the qualifying benefits listed above.

-There is an exception however for applicants who are under 18 who do not need to be in receipt of any qualifying benefits.
+There is an exception, however, for applicants who are under 18 and do not need to be in receipt of any qualifying benefits.